-Capitalizing on the ability to sense and understand ourselves, our adversaries, and the operational environment with greater clarity and precision, future Army commanders achieve decision advantages through an agile all-domain-capable C2 system to seize, retain, and exploit the operational initiative and establish overall decision dominance.
-(See figure 3-1 for key elements in achieving decision advantages.)
+Capitalizing on the ability to sense and understand ourselves, our adversaries, and the operational environment with greater clarity and precision, future Army commanders achieve decision advantage through development and employment of an agile all-domain-capable C2 system to create multi-domain windows of opportunity that enable Army forces to consistently set the tempo and terms of action throughout an operation (the operational initiative) and establish overall decision dominance.50 (See figure 3-1 for key elements in achieving decision advantage.)

 Figure 3-1.
-Key elements in achieving decision advantages
+Key elements in achieving decision advantage